hermestechlabs/RecruitmentTest/README.md

 # Hermes Postal Addresses for a single postcode

-To returns a list of addresses for a postcode.GET https://api.getAddress.io/v2/uk/{postcode}
+To returns a list of addresses for a postcode.
 ```
 GET https://hermes-test.apigee.net/v1/address/{postcode}/{house}?apikey={apikey}
 ```